AndyHaskell/MEAN-Gopher/routing-packages/gorilla-mux-basics.md

 ```

 ### With a Gorilla mux Router:
-Unlike in a `ServeMux`, in a Gorilla mux router, plain paths ending in a slash **only match themselves**, so to use a path as a prefix, you instead use `Router.PathPrefix`.
+Unlike in a `ServeMux`, **in a Gorilla mux router, plain paths ending in a slash only match themselves**, so to use a path as a prefix, you instead use your `Router`'s `PathPrefix` method.
 ```
 m.PathPrefix("/img/").Handler(
     http.StripPrefix("/img/", http.FileServer(http.Dir("public/images"))))
 ```

-`Router.PathPrefix` makes a new Gorilla mux `Route`, which you can then give a Handler to with `Route.Handler` or a HandlerFunc with `Route.HandlerFunc`.
+`PathPrefix` makes a new Gorilla mux `Route`, which you can then give a Handler to with the `Route`s `Handler` method or a HandlerFunc with its `HandlerFunc` method.

 Because of this Gorilla routing rule, you would also do `PathPrefix` for a catch-all route in Gorilla.